Sarajevo Safari (film): Allegations presented in the film

+The film bases its claims on the testimonies of several sources, including an anonymous former member of an intelligence service.
+According to these testimonies: organized arrivals came via Belgrade, which had a functional airport.
+Participants were allegedly transported by a Yugoslav People's Army helicopter or by road to Pale, and then to VRS positions.
+The primary location cited for the shootings is the Sarajevo neighborhood of Grbavica, which was under VRS control and had a direct view of the city.
+Witnesses mention that the "tourists" came from various countries, including the United States, Canada, Russia, and Italy.
+The most controversial allegation from the film is the existence of a "price list," with a witness stating that "tariffs were higher if a child was hit."

 Production

 The film is the third in director Miran Zupanič's unofficial "Bosnia trilogy," following Oči Bosne (1993) and Moj prijatelj Mujo (2012).
 Zupanič was first told the story in February 2019 by producer Franci Zajc, who had spent years searching for individuals willing to speak on camera about the phenomenon.

 Zupanič described the story as "absolutely shocking," stating that he initially "could not believe that so much evil exists".
 He has stated that the film's intention was not to scandalize the public but to explore the "phenomenology of evil" and that it is "a film about the evil that people inflict on people," not one directed against any specific nation.

 All archival footage used in the film, with one exception, was shot by the production team (led by Zajc) during the war in 1993 and 1994.
 Zupanič noted that some witnesses who initially agreed to participate later backed out, suggesting that fear was still present nearly 30 years later.
 The film was co-produced by the Slovenian production house Arsmedia and Al Jazeera Balkans.